marcohefti/request-network-api-contracts/README.md

 ## Status

 - **Phase:** authoritative.
 SDKs read specs/fixtures directly from this package during build and test phases.
-- **Publishing:** no npm/Packagist release planned.
-The package will remain a Git dependency so repositories can sync contracts without duplicating files.
+- **Publishing:** intended primarily as a Git/npm dependency for tooling and tests rather than an end‑user package.

 ## Updating the spec